Gibberella fujikuroi: Hosts and symptoms

-Gibberella fujikuroi is most widely known for its disease producing capabilities in rice, but barley, millet, sugarcane and maize are also susceptible.
-In all infected plants, similar symptoms have been found, though rice has been most predominantly studied.
-The most telltale symptom of Bakanae is the tall, spindly look of the plant.
-This is a result of the gibberellins, or growth hormones, the fungus secretes.
-Infected plants are easy to pick out, then, as they often rise above the rest of the healthy plants with regularly secreted growth hormones.
-However, it is also possible that stunting may occur, along with Chlorosis of the leaves of the plant, root lesions, or empty grains of plants grown to maturity.
+Fusarium fujikuroi is most widely known for causing disease and plant mortality in rice.
+Barley, millet, sugarcane and maize are also susceptible.
+Infection produces similar symptoms in all susceptible species, It was first described in rice.
+The stereotypical symptom of bakanae is the tall, spindly appearance of infected plants, caused by the fungus' secretion of gibberellins, a class of growth hormones in plants.
+This makes infected plants easy to pick out as they tend to rise above the rest of the healthy plants lacking the excessive stimulation of gibberellin.
+Other symptoms include chlorosis (leaves lacking chlorophyll), root lesions, stunting (rarely) or empty panicles in grains grown to maturity.

 Disease cycle

-Gibberella fujikuroi is a polycyclic ascomycete.
+Fusarium fujikuroi is a polycyclic ascomycete.
 Thus, it is possible to, at the right stage of the lifecycle of the pathogen, see perithecia or conidia under the microscope.
 The pathogen overwinters in perithecia and will infect through soil in seeds that are not pre-infected.
 Infected seed is also a source of inoculum; conidia will germinate when planted.
 Infected seeds are the main way the disease is propagated.
 Symptoms can be observed during growing season.